Estimated time to read: 4 minutes

 Barriers – obstacles that you can get around or prevent

 A possible barrier could be shopping while hungry and therefore being more likely to buy unhealthy food in the supermarket.
-The best solution to this would be:
+The best solution to this would be to make a shopping list and stick to it.
+Don’t shop when you’re hungry.

 Pitfalls – behaviours & influences that can potentially derail your entire plan

 A possible pitfall which many of us succumb to is keeping high sugar or processed food in the house.
 This is a particular problem during the festive period.
-A good solution to this would be:
+A good solution to this would be to give away the unhealthy food to a food bank or charity.

 Another potential pitfall commonly reported is eating when either bored or upset.
 If you fall victim to this, then you have four possible options to consider: